D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

   10th level: Madman's Blood.
   14th level: Lead Elixir.

 HEALING BLOOD: Blood drawn from a nun of the Healing Church.
-Regenerates 2 Hit Points per round for 3 turns.
+Restores 15% of maximum Hit Points and grants the miracle of regeneration, healing an additional 2 Hit Points per round for 3 turns.
 While in effect, the recipient incurs a -1 penalty to attack rolls.
 This blood will also cure any poisons or diseases.

 BEAST BLOOD: Administer medicinal blood that grants temporary Beasthood for 3 turns.
 The recipient gains a +1 bonus to damage, and each successful melee attack gives an additional +1 bonus to damage for 2 rounds.
 While in effect, the recipient incurs a -3 penalty to Armor Class.
 This blood will also prevent any poisons or diseases.

 MADMAN'S BLOOD: Administer medicinal blood that grants insight into the Cosmos.
-The recipient gains +5 Intelligence, +3 Wisdom, +10% Magic Resistance, and a +1 bonus to casting speed, but incurs a -1 penalty to all Saving Throws.
+The recipient gains +4 to all mental Attributes, +5% Magic Resistance, and a +1 bonus to casting speed, but incurs a -1 penalty to all Saving Throws.
 The effects last for 3 turns.
 This blood will also cure level drain.

-LEAD ELIXIR: A mysterious concoction that greatly enhances defense, but may inhibit other abilities.
-The recipient has all physical damage resistances set to 50%, but incurs a -1 penalty to luck.
+LEAD ELIXIR: A mysterious concoction that shifts weight to boost defense and resilience.
+The recipient gains a +4 bonus to Armor Class and Saving Throws, and 20% base resistance to all damage types, but incurs a -1 penalty to luck rolls.
 The effects last for 3 turns.
 This blood will also prevent level drain.

 Disadvantages:
 – May not wear gauntlets or bracers.